gruntwork-io/cloud-nuke/README.md

 In order for the `cloud-nuke` CLI tool to access your AWS, you will need to provide your AWS credentials.
 You can use one of the [standard AWS CLI credential mechanisms](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+## Telemetry

+As of version `v0.29.0` cloud-nuke sends telemetry back to Gruntwork to help us better prioritize bug fixes and feature improvements.
+The following metrics are included:

+- Command and Arguments
+- Version Number
+- Timestamps
+- Resource Types
+- Resource Counts
+- A randomly generated Run ID
+- AWS Account ID

+We never collect

+- IP Addresses
+- Resource Names

+Telemetry can be disabled entirely by setting the `DISABLE_TELEMETRY` environment variable on the command line.

+As an open source tool, you can see the exact statistics being collected by searching the code for `telemetry.TrackEvent(...)`

 ## Running Tests

 ```shell